How easy is it to tap into the amazing benefits of A/B testing in marketing?

 A/B testing is the simplest and most efficient technique for generating content that converts.
 When you take time to thoroughly craft two versions of your campaign, it’s comparatively easy to understand what works and what doesn’t.

-A/B testing two versions does take a lot of time and effort, but when done properly it will certainly help you convert more leads.
+A/B testing two versions takes a lot of time and effort, but when done properly it will certainly help you convert more leads.

 One of the greatest benefits of A/B testing is that it is very easy to analyze genuine, accurate results.
 It makes it simple to find wins from losses based on simple, reliable metrics (i.e. time spent on the page, the number of conversions, and page views.)